 Using images in your classroom (or better, in your presentations) is always a good idea.
 Visme has a lot of creative presentation templates, ready to be filled with your content.
 All the templates include extra visual slides which you can just adapt with your own content.

 Use the template “training course” to create a lesson or a course.
 You’ll like the structure it provides to you, and eventually, to your students.
 This lesson template is filled with nice matrixes, key takeaways and other visual slides.

 Introducing a lesson topic?
 Why not try pitching it?
 How can you get your students’ interest in just a few minutes?
 I’m sure it will help you catch your students’ attention more often in the future when you know how to pitch.
 Use Visme’s pitch template to get started.
 And of course, your students can use this template as well to pitch their own idea or project.

 There comes a point when students have to learn about meetings.
 They’ll have to take a meeting and write a report about it.
 Visme’s “Meeting report” template helps you to structure your presentation and your own meeting report example.
 This way students learn how to write a clean report about the meeting they had to plan.

 To top things off, use the “group project” presentation template.
 As we all know, group projects come around very often in education, no matter what course you teach.
 Give your students the right template for their project so they can built a well structured presentation.

-Create your own self-designed printables to decorate your classroom wall or to share with others.
+Create self-designed printables or posters to decorate your classroom wall or to share with others.
 Create sensibilisation campaign posters, school event flyers, best wishes postcards and classroom rules posters.